RaVeR76/BubbleBobbleBonkers/README.md

 couldn't get high scores to reset properly using remove local storage so just had to put the 5 level hi =gh scores to zero when rest button pressed

+score calculations .... the time left when level was completed did not match my 'time left' on the console log (it was 1 second out every time) levelTot = countDown * points;
+levelTot = (countDown += 1) * points;

 ### The Development Journey